 The advantages are obvious; pre-recorded video interviews allow employers to potentially screen many more applicants, permit flexibility in interview times for both the candidate and employer, and reduce both the cost and time taken for hiring new employees.
-It’s estimated that around half of employers now use pre-recorded videos as an initial screening process, and given its popularity.
+It’s estimated that around half of employers now use pre-recorded videos as an initial screening process.
 But as with most new technology, AI video interviews have provoked controversy, with some fearing that the practice can result in biased evaluation of applicants, and criticising the lack of transparency in the process.

-In a traditional pre-recorded video interview, the applicant is sent a email link, so that they can complete the interview online from home.
-When they click on the link to start their interview, a series of questions pops up on their screen, with a time limit to answer the question whilst they are being recorded.
+In a traditional pre-recorded video interview, the applicant is sent an email link, so that they can complete the interview online from home.
+When they click on the link to start their interview, a series of questions pop up on their screen, with a time limit to answer the question whilst they are being recorded.
 On completing the final answer, the recording is sent back to the employer to view, to determine whether the applicant can be progressed to the next stage.
 AI adds another layer to the assessment process, seemingly using software that can analyse the candidate’s facial expression, tone and enthusiasm, body language and word choice.
 For example, an algorithm can be used to evaluate a candidate’s empathy or compassion, if these are skills that are particularly relevant to the advertised role, and can be specific enough to detect if the applicant is speaking in the first or third person, or using the past or present tense.
 However, many of the algorithms behind the technology remain confidential to the designers, and it’s not entirely clear which of, or how, these features are assessed.